Release 0.26: Go Wasm routes, live reload, and HTMX extensions

 Install

-To add support for Go, install the @primate/binding module.
+To add support for Go, install the @primate/go module.

 In addition, your system needs to have the go executable in its path, as it is used to compile Go routes into WebAssembly.